kpwydra/dc-magnetic-data-calculator/README-dev.md

 $$
 \chi_D = [(-313.4) + (-32.0) + (-110.29)] \times 10^{-6} \ cm^3 \ mol^{-1} = -455.69 \times 10^{-6} \ cm^3 \ mol^{-1}
 $$

+&nbsp;

+## 4. Processing of magnetic data <a id="processing-of-magnetic-data"></a>

+> [!IMPORTANT]
+> Molar magnetic susceptibility &chi;<sub>mol</sub> is not a quantity that we directly obtain from magnetic measurements and it must be determined.
+In general, there are two types of measurements commonly performed to investigate the magnetic properties of a sample:
+>
+> 1) **Temperature-dependent magnetization measurement**
+>    - The magnetization is acquired over a temperature range, typically 2–300 K. During the measurement, a constant external magnetic field is applied.
+>    - The processed data will be expressed in the form of &chi;<sub>P</sub> = *f*(T) and &chi;<sub>P</sub>T = *f*(T) plots.
+>
+> 2) **Field-dependent magnetization measurement**
+>    - The magnetization data are collected over a range of magnetic field strengths.
+The measurements are performed at a constant, very low temperature, typically 2–8 K.
+>    - After processing, the data are shown in the form of an M = *f*(H) plot.
+>
+These two types of measurements are known as `direct current (DC) magnetic measurements`.
+In this method, the magnetometer applies a steady magnetic field, records the sample’s magnetization (M) response, and repeats the procedure under different temperature or field conditions.

+Magnetization measurements can also be performed using an alternating current (AC) magnetic field.
+In the `AC magnetic measurements`, the applied field oscillates in time, inducing a time-dependent magnetization that provides information about the dynamic magnetic behavior of the material.

 ## 4 Literature references <a id="literature-references"></a>
 > <a id="ref1"></a>[1] O. Khan, *Molecular Magnetism*, VCH, 1993.